 The effects of long-term consumption are not yet known, however.

-While the FDA has approved stevia for use as a sweetener, the effects of long-term consumption are not yet known.
-More research is needed to determine if there are any serious side effects from prolonged consumption of stevia.
+While the FDA has approved stevia as a sweetener, the effects of long-term consumption are not yet known.
+More research is needed to find out if long-term use of stevia can cause any serious side effects.

-More studies need to be conducted on the effects of long-term consumption before scientists can agree on whether or not there are any serious side effects from prolonged consumption.
-Still, they do know that some people experience headaches or dizziness after consuming large amounts of stevia products (for example, drinking an entire bottle).
+Scientists need to do more research on the effects of long-term use before they can agree on whether or not long-term use has any serious side effects.
+Still, they know that some people experience headaches or dizziness after consuming large amounts of stevia (for example, an entire bottle).

 The herb is generally well tolerated by most people, although some reports nausea and bloating.